mikeshuh/AgenticAI4Bus/prompt_engineering/README.md

 ReACT (Reasoning + Acting) prompting combines reasoning traces with task-specific actions.
 The LLM generates thoughts about the problem, then takes actions (like generating code), creating an interpretable chain of reasoning and execution.

 ### Implementation Approach
-Generate Python code for data analysis using explicit Thought ’ Action ’ Observation cycles.
+Generate Python code for data analysis using explicit Thought ï¿½ Action ï¿½ Observation cycles.

 ### Prompts Used